The prevention of money laundering and combating the financing of terrorism

 - record keeping

-This guidance sets out how casino operators must and can comply with the law governing money laundering and terrorist financing.
+This guidance sets out how casino operators must and can comply with the law governing money laundering, terrorist financing and proliferation financing.
 The law places responsibilities on the Commission as the supervisory authority for casinos.
 The Commission should produce guidance that helps casino operators to meet the requirements of the law, is workable in the remote and non-remote casino environments and is approved by HM Treasury.
 This guidance, therefore, covers the full requirements of the UK law as it affects casinos.

 6 Following the decision in relation to R v Anwoir (2008) 2 Cr.
 App.
 R. 36, the Prosecution does not need to prove a specific criminal offence, but can instead show that it derived from conduct of a specific kind or kinds and that conduct of that kind or those kinds was unlawful, and by evidence of the circumstances in which the property had been handled, which were such as to give rise to the irresistible inference that it could only have been derived from crime.